 I wanted to be a vet from a young age.
 The dream turned to reality and for over 24 years I was a partner and now a Clinical Director, with Dunedin Veterinary Surgeons, now we have teamed up with VetPartners Practices.
 I love meeting new pets and their owners and feel privileged to be able to provide veterinary attention to all the pets entrusted to my care.
 I really enjoy the whole spectrum of veterinary care, from medicine through to soft tissue and orthopaedic surgery.
 I have particular interests in acupuncture and dentistry.
 Most importantly, apart from preventative care such as vaccinations, it is all about helping to return an ill or injured pet to good health.
-I share my home with my family, our dog and cat, my daughter’s tortoise and we have chickens too.
+I share my home with my family, our two Burmese cats, my daughter’s tortoise and we have chickens too.

 Margot Hunter BVMS MRCVS